Jump to Heading

 Time of exposure.

-The concentration of gases in the air.
+Concentration of gases in air.

-The physical condition of the individual.
+Physical condition of individual.

 There are usually several gases present during fire such as: